How Many Wefts Are Needed for a Full Head?

 • Goal: Proper blending + enough weight for balance.

-Chapter 5: Different Weft Methods Compared
+Different Weft Methods Compared

 Weft Type Typical Rows Pros Cons Best For